Lynceusthepotato/CAOS_SEM4/README.md

    on line 3 of "nltk_utils.py" file, and run it to download)
 3. Go to "output.py" and set the "path" (line 15-19) depending on which operating system you use:
    - If you are using Mac OS, comment line 19
    - If you are using Windows, comment line 16
+4. Set the IP Addresses for both "client.py" and "server.py" by changing the "IP" variable to a STRING of the computer's IP Address on line 11 and 13 of those files respectively.
+By default, the IP variable is set to "socket.gethostbyname("localhost")".
+Both files must be using the same IP Address in order to connect.
-4. Run "server.py" file on terminal to start the main server (chatbot)
+5. Run "server.py" file on terminal to start the main server (chatbot)
-5. Run "client.py" file on another terminal to start asking questions from your end!
+6. Run "client.py" file on another terminal to start asking questions from your end!

 Group Member:
 - Christensen Mario Frans